 Google Docs Voice Typing Tool

-The Google Docs Voice typing tool lets you easily create transcriptions of your audio and video recordings.
+The Google Docs Voice typing tool lets you create transcriptions of your audio and video recordings.
 To use the tool, your computer microphone needs to be on and working, and your speakers need to be turned up.

 Google Slides